boyanio/wasm-wheel/README.md

 The _Wheel of WebAssembly_ is a project aiming to show the diversity of languages that compile to WebAssembly.
 My initial idea was to define two functions in each language:

 - `name()` - returning the name of the language.
 This is used to render each part of the wheel.
 - `feelingLucky()` - returning a random integer between 1 and 100.
-This is used when the wheel is turned.
+This is used when the wheel is spinned.

 In theory, when compiling each language, the output wasm file should be almost identical.
 In practice, this is not the case.
 As many of the compilers are still very experimental, these two functions cannot be definen in all the languages.
 Some have issues with generating a random number, so I import JavaSript's `Math.random()` to help them.
 Others cannot handle strings properly.
 WebAssembly defines only numeric types and strings are suppsed to be put in the linear memory and accessed via a pointer from JavaScript.